See MapTrack in action

 • Inaccurate troubleshooting

-Summary: QR codes link technicians to all relevant records instantly.
+Summary: QR codes link technicians to all relevant records instantly, improving workflow efficiency and reducing downtime.

 4. Poor Communication Between Shifts